Type 2 Diabetes Guide

 • Have a meal with your drink.
 Food must be digested in the stomach first and thus slows the amount of alcohol from entering the bloodstream.
 The carbohydrates and sugars will supply your body with necessary glucose.

-• Wear a medical-alert bracelet to inform others of your condition just in case you can't tell them yourself.
-The symptoms of hypoglycemia can be easily mistaken for drunkenness.
+• If you struggle with hypoglycemia, wear a medical-alert bracelet to inform others of your condition just in case you can't tell them yourself.
+The can be easily mistaken for drunkenness.

-• Do not compromise your eating plan by overindulging in drinks.
+• Do not compromise your by overindulging in drinks.

 • Plan to drive responsibly.
 Do not drive intoxicated or when blood glucose levels are low.